Phone: (970) 491-5415

 Current Research: My research focuses on cultural norms and narratives of femininity and masculinity, in four domains.

-A stream of my research examines cultural norms and narratives of women's and men's interest, persistence and success in science, math, technology and engineering.
+A second domain concerns cultural norms and narratives of women's and men's interest, persistence and success in science and engineering.
 Representative publications are:

 1. Wright, S. L., & Canetto, S. S. (2009).
 Stereotypes of older lesbians and gay men.
 Educational Gerontology, 35, 424-452.